Canoe, Camp, Fish, and Explore The Boundary Waters Canoe Area Wilderness

 The Boundary Waters Canoe Area Wilderness, usually called the BWCA or BWCAW, approaches one million acres in size and contains hundreds of lakes and rivers.
 Further, the BWCA contains over 1200 miles of canoe routes, 12 hiking trails, and over 2000 designated campsites.

 The BWCA is located in the northern third of the Superior National Forest in northeastern Minnesota.
 It extends nearly 150 miles along the International Boundary adjacent to Canada’s Quetico Provincial Park.
 Finally, it is bordered on the west by Voyageurs National Park.

-  Hiking and portaging through BWCA a 200-year-old tradition
+Canoe, Camp and Fish through BWCA a 200-year-old tradition

 The BWCA is a true wilderness offering freedom to those who wish to pursue an experience of expansive solitude, challenge and personal integration with nature.
 This area was set aside in 1926 to preserve its primitive character.
 It was made a part of the National Wilderness Preservation System in 1964.
 Thus, it allows visitors to canoe, portage, and camp in the spirit of the French Voyageurs of 200 years ago.

 There is a delicate balance here.
 As you plan your trip to the BWCAW, remember that the same qualities which call you to this magnificent area are fragile.
 Steps you take today to preserve this area will benefit not only you but for future generations.